 Perks Of Becoming A Jane Trunk Keeper

 Now this one was difficult to figure out.
 Matilda Jane does not tell us much about their system before you join.
 I did find this image of “The Perks Of Hosting a Show.”

 It appears that you host a show, you pay for the food and drinks, you take the time out of your day, and you can make up to $225 if you sell $3000 of clothing.
 OK, so $225 is good money.
 Let’s take a look at what it will cost to become a Jane and what the requirements are.

 Cost And Requirements To Become A Jane Trunk Keeper

-To become a Jane Trunk Keeper, you will be required to pay $1,600.
-But they do offer payment plans to help you get started.
+To become a Jane Trunk Keeper, you are required to pay $1,600; but in the event, that you need help getting started they do offer payment plans.
 You will also need to sell at least $1,500 in clothing per month to keep your status.
 WOW!
 That is a hefty requirement.

 I know I, for one, would not want to take on that type of debt for an MLM based company, but you may like the idea because you may love the clothing or be an outgoing, personable person who knows a lot of moms and grandmas to invite to your parties.

 Matilda has seasons where they put out a new line of clothing.
 You are required to purchase a new trunk of clothing at the beginning of each season.

 Pros And Cons Matilda Jane MLM